 What’s great about a gas-fired pizza oven?

-The gas-burning option is nice to have if you prefer the efficiency and mess-free cooking that it offers.
+The gas burner option is nice to have if you prefer the efficiency and mess-free cooking that it offers – it’s also quicker to get to the correct internal temperature.

 A gas-burning backyard pizza oven is also safer and more appropriate if you live somewhere that does not permit wood-burning at certain times of year, such as where we live in California.